 Discovery beckons, friendships blossom, and dark clouds loom as Lillybeth and Hinsberth once again waddle into adventure.

-Ducks, pigs, badgers, beavers, and— monsters?
-In this expansive sequel to Lillybeth and Hinsberth: The Edges of Things, our precocious feathered adventurers boldly set out to solve an ancient mystery only to have their quest become a dire imperative as they discover the answer just might help save the lives of a gravely ailing friend and the one who has fallen for her.
-Lillybeth and Hinsberth: The Essence of Things is a bittersweet, ultimately uplifting tale of courage, hope, and trust in the profound power of love.
+Ducks, pigs, badgers, beavers, and … monsters?
+Join precocious feathered friends Lillybeth and Hinsberth as they innocently set out to solve an ancient mystery only to have their quest quickly turn to an urgent imperative as they discover the answer might save the lives of a gravely ailing friend and the one who has fallen for her.
+Lillybeth and Hinsberth: The Essence of Things is an ultimately uplifting tale of courage, hope, and trust in the profound power of love.

 Appropriate for all ages, Lillybeth and Hinsberth: The Essence of Things is 529 pages.